-Child Care Subsidy (CCS) The Australian Government provides a number of subsidies and programs to help with the cost of child care.
+Child Care Subsidy (CCS) The Australian Government provides subsidies and programs to help with the cost of childcare.
 The Child Care Subsidy is the main type of assistance that most families will use.

-Heps is an approved provider of the Child Care Subsidy for Out of School Hours Care (OSHC).
-For eligible families enrolled, the Child Care Subsidy (CCS) will assist with reducing out of pocket child care costs and help to make child care more affordable.
+HEPS OSHC is an Approved Provider of the Child Care Subsidy for Out of School Hours Care (OSHC).
+For eligible families enrolled, the Child Care Subsidy (CCS) will assist in reducing out of pocket childcare costs and help to make childcare more affordable.

 Please note that if your Child Care Subsidy has not yet been approved and finalised by Centrelink, full fee payment will be required.
-The service can backdate attendances up to 28 days only.
+The Service can backdate attendances up to 28 days only.